tlh/workgroups.el/README.md

   manipulated.
 Elscreen has "screens", which works well.
 I couldn't call them "window configurations" because it's too long, and Emacs already uses that for something else.
-It'd be misleading, too, since a workgroup is actually a named set of multiple wconfigs (a base config and a working config for each frame).
+It'd be misleading, too, since a workgroup is actually a named set of multiple wconfigs (one base config, and then a working config for each frame).
 So "Workgroups" it is.
 I'll have to do something special for the 3.11 release.

 **Q:** Why should I use Workgroups instead of Elscreen?